Open Energy Services -- Forecasting and Optimization as a Service for Energy Management Applications at Scale: Interaction Patterns Between EMS and Service

 \subsection{Local Storage of Measurements and Parameters}

-Let us first inspect the case of a user that keeps historic measurements on premise.
-The interaction of such a user with the considered \gls{PV} power generation forecast service would contain the following steps: \begin{enumerate} \item The user calls the \gls{API} endpoint of the service related to the fitting process.
-This includes pushing historic measurements of the power generated by the \gls{PV} system for which forecasts should be computed for.
-Note that the user may need to repeat this step in a certain interval, especially once the forecasting performance deteriorates.
-Finding the right interval for refitting the parameters is solely the responsibility of the user as the service provider has no access to the measured data and can thus not evaluate the performance of the forecasts provided by the service. \item The user retrieves the user specific parameters once the service has finished the fitting process.
-The user must store these parameters locally. \item The user requests a forecast from the service by issuing a call to the respective \gls{API} endpoint of the service (this is likely repeated with arbitrary periodicity).
-The call must contain the arguments (e.g. the coordinates of the target system) as well as the fitted parameters (as returned in the previous step). \item The user retrieves the computed forecast once the service has finished computing it. \end{enumerate}
+Let us first inspect the case of an \gls{EMS} that keeps historic measurements on-premise, i.e. a system with an architecture like the one displayed in Figure \ref{fig_ems_architecture_with_services}.
+The interaction of such an \gls{EMS} with the considered \gls{PV} power generation forecast service would contain the following steps: \begin{enumerate} \item The \gls{EMS} calls the \gls{API} endpoint of the service related to the fitting process.
+This includes pushing historic measurements of the power generated by the \gls{PV} system for which forecasts should be computed.
+Note that the \gls{EMS} may need to repeat this step in a certain interval, especially once the forecasting performance deteriorates.
+Finding the right interval for refitting the parameters is solely the responsibility of the \gls{EMS}, as the service provider has no access to the measured data and can thus not evaluate the performance of the forecasts provided by the service. \item The \gls{EMS} retrieves the system-specific parameters once the service has finished the fitting process.
+The \gls{EMS} must store these parameters locally. \item The \gls{EMS} requests a forecast from the service by issuing a call to the respective \gls{API} endpoint of the service (this is likely repeated with arbitrary periodicity).
+The call must contain the arguments (e.g. the coordinates of the target system) as well as the fitted parameters (as returned in the previous step). \item The \gls{EMS} retrieves the computed forecast once the service has finished computing it. \end{enumerate} With this interaction pattern, the service cannot request any data of the \gls{HAL}, as the \gls{EMS} needs to actively push the data to the service.
+This means that the \gls{EMS} (developer) is always in control over the data stored by the system.